weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 #### Enable PQ and create the codebook

-To enable PQ compression, update your collection (class) schema.
+To enable PQ compression, update your collection (class) schema to set `pq_enabled=True`.
 After you update the schema, Weaviate trains PQ on the first 100,000 objects in your database.

 import PQMakesCodebook from '/_includes/pq-compression/makes-a-codebook.mdx' ;